caserec/CaseRecommender/README.md

 Example: user_1\titem_1\tfeedback

 # Help CaseRecommender
-To help the project with contribuitions follow the steps:
+To help the project with contributions follow the steps:

 - Fork CaseRecommender